ICESat-2 sea ice tutorial

 reg.download_granules(path)

-βœ… Access & Download sea ice products (2) - Use Earthaccess#
+β Access & Download sea ice products (2) - Use Earthaccess#

-There is another way to access ICESat-2 data using another Python library Earthaccess.
+.
 In the following Earthaccess example, you can access the raw ICESat-2 data remotely without downloading them to your local machine.

 auth = earthaccess.login()